go-outside-labs/story-protocol-takehome/literature_review/README.md

 ---

-### IV.
+### III.
 Discussion

 <br>

 #### Why PIR is Still Not Feasible

 Although modern PIR schemes require surprisingly little communication and the protocol works well enough at smaller scales, the time needed to scan it grows proportionally as the database grows.
-For bigger databases, the process becomes prohibitively inefficient (fetching a database record grows only polylogarithmically with the number of records,`N`).
+For bigger databases, the process becomes prohibitively inefficient (fetching a database record grows only polylogarithmically with the number of records, `N`).

-After preprocessing the database, the server can answer a query in time sublinear in N. Thus, the current hard limit on the throughput of PIR schemes is the ratio between the database size and the server time to answer a query (the speed with which the PIR server can read the database from memory).
+After preprocessing the database, the server can answer a query in time sublinear in `N`.
+Thus, the current hard limit on the throughput of PIR schemes is the ratio between the database size and the server time to answer a query (the speed with which the PIR server can read the database from memory).

 <br>